lipkau/JiraPS/docs/en-US/about_JiraPS.md

 Import-CSV "./data.csv" | Foreach { New-JiraIssue -Project $_.project -Summary $_.summary -Description $_.description -Assignee $_.assignee }
 ```

-2. Set the "fixVersions" of multiple issues at once
+## Example: Set the "fixVersions" of multiple issues at once

 ```powershell
 # Get all versions from the project